fullcalendar/fullcalendar-docs/_docs-v5/date-display/scrollTime.md

 </div>

 The user will be able to scroll back to see events before this time.
 If you want to prevent users from doing this, use the [slotMinTime](slotMinTime) option instead.

+By default, `scrollTime` is reapplied to the view whenever the date range changes.
+To disable this, set [scrollTimeReset](scrollTimeReset) to `false`.